Antique English Embroidery

 The Art Of Antique English Embroidery

 Antique English embroidery items of this nature can still be seen in museum-type settings or private collections.
 As one might expect time will have taken its toll on the piece.
 English embroidery work from the Middle Ages has become well sought after throughout the world.
-What pieces remain in museums and private collections give good examples, and show just how this century-old hand embroidery work earned its reputation for being the finest work ever produced.
+What pieces remain in museums and private collections today show just how this century-old hand embroidery work earned its reputation for being the finest work ever produced by the human hand...

 The English Embroidery Of The 17th Century